patrickvalle/wundergrounded/README.md

     * *callback* - (optional) A callback function to invoke once a response is received.

   * **request(query, callback)**
     Function for actually "firing" off an HTTP request to the Weather Underground API- used when chaining (bundling) multiple features on one call.
-An example of it being used can be found in the [Making a bundled request for multiple features](bundled-request-example) section above.
+An example of it being used can be found in the "Making a bundled request for multiple features" section above.
     * *query* - (optional) The query to send to the Weather Underground API.
     * *callback* - (optional) A callback function to invoke once a response is received.